-OUR JOURNEY | By American standards, it could be said that we had a somewhat dramatic call out of our normal life of ministry.
-However, our story is not uncommon among followers of Jesus in the Bible and throughout history.
-Yet when God invited us to leave our life of public ministry behind and follow him on what we termed our “Trust Adventure,” it felt far from common even to us.
-We were accustomed to pushing through what was hard.
-While we didn’t love the dryness we were experiencing, we had chalked it up to the cost of discipleship.
-In some ways, it is what we thought we had signed up for when we took the call to be leaders in the church.
+By American standards, some might say that the Wiechmans (pronounced wish-mun) had a somewhat dramatic call out of their normal life of ministry.
+However, their story is not uncommon among followers of Jesus in the Bible and throughout history.
+Yet when God invited them to leave their life of public ministry behind and follow him on what they termed their “Trust Adventure,” it felt anything but common, even to them.